guardian/prout/README.md

 [membership.theguardian.com](https://membership.theguardian.com/)
 for instance.

+Prout [searches the response body and headers](app/lib/CheckpointSnapshot.scala#L45-L58) for any 40-character string of hexadecimal digits surrounded by word breaks, so adding the commit id almost anywhere should work.

 I use the [`sbt-buildinfo`](https://github.com/sbt/sbt-buildinfo) plugin to store the Git commit id in my stored artifact, and then expose that value on the production site.
 The ugly-looking SBT config is: